MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/sm/manage/ops-initiating-and-classifying-a-change-request.md

 -   To verify that the file and knowledge articles were attached to the change request, reopen the change request, and then click the **Related Items** tab.

-## How to Add Manual Activities to a Change Request
+## Add manual activities to a change request

 You can use the following procedures to add a manual activity and then assign it to yourself and then validate that the manual activity was added.
 For example, when you investigate a new change request, you might want to add a manual activity to the change request.
 This manual activity could be any task that is not defined in the change request template that was used to create the change request.